markroland/dotstar-sequences/readme.md

 npx vite
 ```

-Once [Vite](https://vitejs.dev/) is running you can view the simulator in your browser.
-Vite should tell you a URL to load, like http://localhost:5173.
+Running `npx vite` ([Vite](https://vitejs.dev/)) will start a server and tell you a local URL to load in your browser to view the simulation, like http://localhost:5173.

 ## Resources